theyashwanthsai/theyahswanthsai/README.md

 >[TinyExpress](https://github.com/theyashwanthsai/TinyExpress) -
 TinyExpress is a lightweight and simplified clone of the popular Node.js web application framework, Express.js.
 This repository provides a fundamental implementation of key Express features, making it an excellent resource for learning and experimentation.

+>[leetAPI](https://github.com/theyashwanthsai/leetAPI) - A simple api to fetch leetcode user submissions.

+>[leetArena](https://github.com/theyashwanthsai/leetArena) - LeetArena is a platform where users can create custom rooms, select LeetCode questions, and compete with their friends.

+>[Rusty Zenscript]() - Rewriting zenscript in rust (to practice rust).
+My favorite project till now.
+I love learning new tech and Rust -> (′ꈍᴗꈍ‵)

 ## Showcase:
 I build games for fun.
 I watch YouTube videos or read blogs and try to make something that matches what comes to my mind.